top of page

 • Finally, as part of Lexington’s larger commitment to connect globally and thrive locally, Hannah is a part of the Sister Cities Program Commission, a nonprofit organization that manages and maintains programs and partnerships with Lexington's four international Sister Cities.

 In her personal life, Hannah is an avid pedestrian and bicycle commuter because she enjoys experiencing the city at a more human pace.
-She lives in the Mentelle Park neighborhood, where she enjoys talking with her neighbors, writing, and walking dogs with her partner Andrew.
+She lives in the Mentelle Park neighborhood, where she enjoys talking with her neighbors, running, and walking dogs with her partner Andrew.

 bottom of page